-19 S trategic Objectives: Complete On Track Watch Delayed Status: 3B Evaluate and recommend ways to reduce energy and chemistry consumption in treatment process and collection system. < Analysis ongoing.
-Update will be provided to the Board in December 2019.
-3C Enhance NapaSan's plans and training associated with resiliency, disaster mitigation and disaster recovery ' Plan for SCADA backup part of current SCADA master planni effort.
+2019 St rategic Objectives: Cor On Wa Del Status: 3B Evaluate and recommend ways to reduce energy and chemistry consumption in treatment process and collection system. < Analysis ongoing.
+Update will be provided to the Board in January 2020.
+3C Enhance NapaSan's plans and training associated with resiliency, disaster mitigation and disaster recovery > Plan for SCADA backup part of current SCADA master planning effort.
 Emergency communications equipment has been installed.
 3D Evaluate and plan for the potential impacts of sea/river level rise, prolonged drought and increased winter storm intensity to NapaSan's current and future operations > NapaSan joined BayCAN in Quarter 1.
 BayCAN is a regional group of public agencies to collaborate on climate change mitigation and adaptation.
-Staff participated the kickoff meeting of the Drought Contingency Plan during Quarter 1.
-3E Continue to study the effects of accepting and treating winery waste through alternative methods • Staff will provide an update to the Board during Quarter 2.
-4A Promote NapaSan as progressive, professional workplace through engagement and the development and promotion of internships and "in training" programs ' Operators-in-Training program is ongoing.
-New Equipment Maintenance interns, Lab inter and Engineering interns completed summer assignment Continue to work with BAYWORK to develop region internship and apprenticeship programs.
-4B Conduct Employee Surveys, as appropriate • Staff will check in with the Board in Summer 2020 on whether a survey next year is desired.
-4C Prepare for and begin MOU Negotiations < Negotiations to begin in November 2019.
-4D Address succession planning through supervisory/management training and an internal mentorship program • Ongoing.
+Staff will attend the BayCAN annual meeting in Quarter 3.
+Staff participated in the kickoff meeting of the Drought Contingency Plan during Quarter 1.
+3E Continue to study the effects of accepting and treating winery waste through alternative methods > Staff provided an update to the Board during Quarter 2.
+4A Promote NapaSan as progressive, professional workplace through engagement and the development and promotion of internships and "in training" programs > Operators-in-Training program is ongoing.
+New Equipment Maintenance interns, Lab intern, and Engineering interns completed summer assignments.
+Continue to work with BAYWORK to develop regional internship and apprenticeship programs.
+4B Conduct Employee Surveys, as appropriate > Staff will check in with the Board in Summer 2020 on whether a survey next year is desired.
+4C Prepare for and begin MOU Negotiations > Negotiations began during Quarter 2.
+4D Address succession planning through supervisory/management training and an internal mentorship program > Ongoing.
 Update to the Board expected in June 2020.

-Complete On Track Watch Delayed 2 019 S trategic Objectives: Co On W۶ De Status: 5A Inform and engage the community and stakeholders to increase and promote understanding of NapaSan's services, rates, and key messages > Staff created and sent the Fall Pipeline newsletter.
-NapaSan held the annual Open House celebration in September and facilitated the second Citizens Academy.
-Staff continued to utilize Facebook to publicize NapaSan's messages and program to the community and grew the Facebook audience again this quarter.
-5B Proactively communicating with the public, stakeholders and the press regarding current programs, accomplishments, projects, and news > Staff continued to provide construction project updates via mailings, emails, and website updates.
-Staff also worked with the City to perform outreach regarding smoke testing set to take place in October.
-5C Collaborate with other local agencies and groups to meet common goals. > Staff continues to work with the Environmental Education Coalition of Napa County to plan community education events.
-Staff worked with Baywork and the City of Napa to hold a teacher externship in July.
+5A Inform and engage the community and stakeholders to increase and promote understanding of NapaSan's services, rates, and key messages • Staff continued to utilize Facebook to publicize NapaSan's messages and program to the community and grew the Facebook audience again this quarter.
+5B Proactively communicating with the public, stakeholders and the press regarding current programs, accomplishments, projects, and news ~ Staff continued to provide construction project updates via mailings, emails, and website updates.
+5C Collaborate with other local agencies and groups to meet common goals. ~ Staff continues to work with the Environmental Education Coalition of Napa County to plan community education events.
 Staff also continued to participate in the Countywide Public Information Officers group as well as the regional Bay Area Pollution Prevention Group.
-5D Build and maintain relationships with community leaders, elected officials and stakeholders. • Staff invited individuals running for office to join the NapaSan Citizens Academy to learn about NapaSan programs.
-6A Evaluate current recycled water allocation policy • Discussion with the Board will occur in Quarter 4.
-6B Implement capital projects in partnership with local agencies for the distribution of recycled water • Construction of the truck fill station was completed during Quarter 1.
-6C Participate with local partners on long-term opportunities for water reuse, including the Phase II project with NBWRA > Federal approval of NBWRA Phase 2 EIR/EIS is delayed until a federal grant award is approved.
+5D Build and maintain relationships with community leaders, elected officials and stakeholders. ~ Staff invited individuals running for office to join the NapaSan Citizens Academy to learn about NapaSan programs.
+Staff is scheduled to speak at a Kiwanis meeting in Quarter 3.
+6A Evaluate current recycled water allocation policy ~ Discussion with the Board will occur in Quarter 4.
+6B Implement capital projects in partnership with local agencies for the distribution of recycled water > All scheduled work is complete.
+6C Participate with local partners on long-term opportunities for water reuse, including the Phase II project with NBWRA ~ Federal approval of NBWRA Phase 2 EIR/EIS is delayed until a federal grant award is approved.
 NBWRA's TAC to meet and discuss future role of organization in early 2020.
+6D Develop a partnership with cities of Napa and American Canyon, if possible, to complete a preliminary feasibility study for developing a "purified water" potable reuse program ~ Discussions will occur as part of the Drought Contingency Plan.